Ano (singer)

-Biography
+Early life

 Ano was born on September 4.
-Her family consists of her mother, father, and an older brother who is a teacher.
+She has an older brother who is a teacher.
 She struggled with fitting in at school and experienced bullying, having discussed her experiences with such one incident during an appearance on Achikochi Audrey.
 She dropped out of a high school shortly after enrolling, and quit a part-time job at a supermarket after an argument with one customer.

+Career

-Singing career
+Singing

-After seeing a retweeted recruitment ad for You'll Melt More!, Ano decided to apply for the idol group, feeling the group seemed incomplete to her.
+After seeing a recruitment ad for You'll Melt More! on Twitter, Ano decided to apply for the idol group, feeling the group seemed incomplete to her.
 Although she had originally seen music as a hobby and, as she later recalled in an interview, not good with auditions and interviews, she was able to join without either at the invitation of the group's producer after entering a room with the existing members.
 She was part of You'll Melt More! from September 2013 until September 30, 2019.

 Ano made her solo music debut in 2020 with the digital single "Delete", credited with her name in Latin-script lower-caps.
 In August 2021, she formed the band I's as vocalist and guitarist.
 On April 8, 2022, she released with Toy's Factory her major debut single "Aida", the ending theme song of Tiger & Bunny 2.

 On December 13, 2023, Ano debuted her first album, Nyang Nyang Oeeee; it charted at #9 at the Oricon Albums Chart.
 She performed "Chu, Tayōsei" at the 74th NHK Kōhaku Uta Gassen; this was her first time she performed on the special.
 On January 1, 2024, she released "You and I Heaven", a song for which she wrote the lyrics and music.
 Later that year, she performed "Iinazukkyun", the opening theme song of the 2024 Ranma ½ anime.
 On January 14, 2025, she announced her first concert at the Nippon Budokan in Tokyo on September 3.